I’m back in Liverpool this week and almost ready to start my Christmas shopping! I’m here today to tell you my top 5 reasons to love Liverpool!

 So, you love to party?
 The great news is that scousers are always up for a good night out!
 My favourite bar is Bar Ca Va and my favourite club is Heebie Jeebies!

 If you are a big Beatles fan, you should also drink in the Cavern Club on Matthew Street (The Beatles originally played there in their early days, although this is not the original!) and the Jacaranda (Beatles themed bar).

 Expect to pay about £2.50 – £5.00 for a drink in the City Centre.
 Do keep your belongings safe, as there can be pickpockets in Liverpool (as with any large European city).
 Also, book taxis in advance on a night out, particularly a Friday or Saturday.
 If you get a black cab, make sure that you are on the correct tariff.

-You might also like to read about Bicester Village and Manchester.
+You might also like to read about visiting Manchester.